CumulusNetworks/docs/content/cumulus-linux-511/Whats-New/_index.md

 Cumulus Linux 5.11.2 provides {{<link title="Cumulus Linux 5.11 Packages" text="new SDK and package versions">}}, and includes {{<link title="Cumulus Linux 5.11 Release Notes" text="bug fixes">}}.

-- You can use package upgrade to upgrade the switch to Cumulus Linux 5.11.2 from Cumulus Linux 5.11.0 and 5.11.1.
+- You can use package upgrade to upgrade the switch to Cumulus Linux 5.11.2 from Cumulus Linux 5.11.0 or 5.11.1.
 - You can use optimized image (two partition) upgrade to upgrade the switch to Cumulus Linux 5.11.2 from Cumulus Linux 5.11.1 (without ISSU support).

+To upgrade to Cumulus Linux 5.11.2 from a release that does not support package upgrade or optimized image upgrade, you can {{<link title="Upgrading-Cumulus-Linux/#image-upgrade" text="install an image with ONIE">}}.

 ## What's New in Cumulus Linux 5.11.1